akdemirlab/HiCPlotter/README.md

-    plotPublishedTadDomins	(-pptd)	: a boolean for plotting TADs from Dixon et, al. 2012 (1:default) or not (0). plotDomainsAsBars		(-ptdb)	: a boolean for plotting TADs as bars (1) instead of triangles (0:default) highResolution	(-hR)		: a boolean whether plotting high resolution (1:default) or not (0). plotInsulation	(-pi)		: a boolean for plotting insulation scores (0:default) or plot (1). randomBins		(-rb)		: a boolean for plotting random resolution data (1:default) or not (0). wholeGenome		(-wg)		: a boolean for plotting whole genome interactions (1:default) or not (0).
+    plotPublishedTadDomins	(-pptd)	: a boolean for plotting TADs from Dixon et, al. 2012 (1:default) or not (0). plotDomainsAsBars		(-ptdb)	: a boolean for plotting TADs as bars (1) instead of triangles (0:default) highResolution	(-hR)		: a boolean whether plotting high resolution (1:default) or not (0). dPixels			(-dpi)		: an integer to determine dots per inch in matrix, higher values for higher resolution (default:200). plotInsulation	(-pi)		: a boolean for plotting insulation scores (0:default) or plot (1). randomBins		(-rb)		: a boolean for plotting random resolution data (1:default) or not (0). wholeGenome		(-wg)		: a boolean for plotting whole genome interactions (1:default) or not (0).